Center-wise Local Image Mixture For Contrastive Representation Learning: Experimental Results

 $\bullet$ K-means selection: Use k-means clustering algorithm to obtain $k$ cluster centers, and randomly select a sample from the corresponding cluster as positive sample.

 $\bullet$ KNN $\cap$ K-means selection: Use K-means clustering algorithm to obtain $k$ cluster centers, and randomly select nearest neighbor within the cluster as positive sample.

 The results are shown in the second column of Table.\ref{pos-table}.
 In order the inspect the influence of sample selection, we do not conduct cutmix augmentation, and these positive samples are simply pulled via a standard contrastive loss.
+Noted that, we test many hyper-parameter settings for each sample selection strategy, and choose the best settings for them.
 It can be shown that comparing with the MoCo baseline, both KNN and cluster-based sample selection boost the performance, while our proposed center-wise selection surpasses these two methods by $1\%$ and $1.3\%$, respectively.

-\textbf{Cutmix Data Augmentation.} Data mixing helps to expand the neighborhood space of the target sample, and acts as smoothing regularization for the prediction.
+\textbf{Data Mixing Augmentation.} Data mixing helps to expand the neighborhood space of the target sample, and acts as smoothing regularization for the prediction.
 As shown in the third column of Table.\ref{pos-table}, cutmix augmentation consistently improve the performance, comparing with directly pulling similar samples in contrastive loss, and achieve $70.1\%$ accuracy with only 200 training epochs.
 Notably, with randomly selected positive samples, cutmix operation even obtains $67.1\%$ accuracy, slightly lower than the MoCo baseline, while significantly better than no mixing with only $62.3\%$ accuracy.
 This can be attributed to the smoothing regularization of cutmix, which is able to alleviate the effect of noisy samples and update model in a more robust way.

 \textbf{Multiple Resolution.} Based on CLIM, we further add multi-resolution data augmentation to validate its effectiveness.
 The results of introducing different resolutions are shown in Table.\ref{mr-table}.
 Using multiple resolutions setting with $r,{r}' \in \{224, 160\}$, our method achieves an accuracy of $72.3\%$ with only 200 epochs, which surpasses the baseline of MoCo by $4.8\%$, and even much better than the results of MoCo with 800 epochs ($71.1\%$).
+We also compare our multi-resolution augmentation with multi-crop augmentation proposed in \citep{caron2020unsupervised}. $2\times 224 + 2\times96$ denotes using two $224 \times 224$ crops with crop-scale $\sigma \sim U(0.2,1.0)$ and two $96 \times 96$ crops with $\sigma \sim U(0.05,0.14)$, referring to \citep{caron2020unsupervised}.
+We find that multi-crop slightly deteriorates the performance of CLIM ($70.1\%$ versus $69.7\%$), partially because data mixing behaves like image cropping augmentation, and shares similarity with multi-crop strategy.